 Intermittent aerosolization: Reconstitute 6 g vial with 100 mL of preservative free sterile water; final concentration: 60 mg/mL (Englund 1994).

-Inhalation: Ribavirin should be administered in well-ventilated rooms (at least 6 air changes/hour).
-In mechanically-ventilated patients, ribavirin can potentially be deposited in the ventilator delivery system depending on temperature, humidity, and electrostatic forces; this deposition can lead to malfunction or obstruction of the expiratory valve, resulting in inadvertently high positive end-expiratory pressures.
+Oral inhalation: Ribavirin should be administered in well-ventilated rooms (at least 6 air changes/hour).
+In mechanically ventilated patients, ribavirin can potentially be deposited in the ventilator delivery system depending on temperature, humidity, and electrostatic forces; this deposition and drug precipitation can lead to malfunction or obstruction of the expiratory valve, resulting in inadvertently high positive end-expiratory pressures.
 The use of one-way valves in the inspiratory lines, a breathing circuit filter in the expiratory line, and frequent monitoring and filter replacement have been effective in preventing these problems.
 Solutions in SPAG-2 unit should be discarded at least every 24 hours and when the liquid level is low before adding newly reconstituted solution.
 Should not be mixed with other aerosolized medications.
 Environmental services/infection control should be notified of ribavirin inhaled administration to any patient.
 The manufacturer recommends that pregnant health care workers take precautions to limit exposure to ribavirin aerosol.